kryzar/LoLaTeXcv/README.md

 \end{lltxItemize}
 ```

-This is just an slightly modified `itemize` environment.
+This is just a slightly modified `itemize` environment.
 This one has a title, uses bullets as symbols and has no indentation.
 That's basically it.
 I use it for… lists.
 As an example, here is the list of mathematics books I read apart from my degrees.

 ```latex
 \begin{lltxItemize}{Lectures assidues}